bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:54:21

-Right.
-Okay.
 All right.
-So, so let's move on to the next question here.
+So let's move on to the next question here.
-Current FUD from MSM about small number of devs that we've already addressed that one that was from 1F52b.
+Current FUD from MSM about the small number of devs that we've already addressed that one that was from 1F52b.

 Sjors Provoost: 01:54:32

 Well, we didn't address the part that they confused developers and maintainers.
-They really just suggested there was like six developers, even though there are more than a hundred.
+They really just suggested there were like six developers, even though there are more than a hundred.

 NVK: 01:54:42